 Northside Achievement Zone

 The Northside Achievement Zone (NAZ) is a collaboration of community organizations whose mission is to build a culture of achievement in North Minneapolis to assure all youth graduate from high school college-ready.
-Reports share the results of surveys conducted in 2010 and 2013 to measure the progress of the initiative. more info >
+The evaluation includes community surveys, year-end reports, and a prospective return on investment study. more info >

 Assets & Opportunity Scorecard